rgladwell/m2e-android/CONTRIBUTING.md

 ###...Unique

-Please search for duplicates before reporting a bug and ensure summaries are include relevant keywords to make it easier for other users to find duplicates.
+Please search for duplicates before reporting a bug and ensure summaries include relevant keywords to make it easier for others to find duplicates.